christopher5106/christopher5106.github.io/_posts/2015-09-23-roi-max-pooling-and-shareable-layers-fast-and-accurate-deeplearning-nets.markdown

 Here are the different steps for the train net :

-1. re-use the previous net parameters, so common layer will have the same names : conv1, pool1, conv2, pool2.
+1. re-use the previous net parameters for the shared layer that will have the same names : conv1, pool1, conv2, pool2.

 2. fix their learning rate at 0 :